Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 An ongoing trend in NLP and the further development of the BERT family has been to create ever heavier and larger models to improve performance (such as RoBERTa).
 BERT is costly, time-consuming and computationally heavy.
 Therefore, Sanh et al. (2019) from the NLP company Hugging Face researched how to improve BERT on these aspects while keeping performance high.
 In the end, they built a distilled version of BERT, which they called DistilBERT.

-With DistilBERT, Sanh et al. showed that it is possible to reach and achieve 97\% of BERT\'s language understanding capabilities, while reducing the size of BERT model by 40\%.
-Moreover, this model is 60\% faster.
+With DistilBERT, Sanh et al. showed that it is possible to reach and achieve 97% of BERT's language understanding capabilities, while reducing the size of BERT model by 40%.
+Moreover, this model is 60% faster.
 While relying on the BERT architecture and using the same training data, DistilBERT implemented some ideas from RoBERTa and used a knowledge distillation process for the training of the model.

 - **Architecture**: DistilBERT has the same transformer architecture as BERT, but a smaller number of layers in order to reduce the model size.
 Sanh et al. also removed the token-type embeddings and pooler (which BERT uses for the next sentence classification task).